mgomezdev1/critter-caravan-server/README.md

 Then, to install the local packages, run `composer install`.

-Set up your environment properly; the following is an example, but the values are known to work.
+Set up your environment (`.env` file) properly; the following is an example, but the values are known to work.

 ```env
 APP_NAME=Laravel